FacuM87/FacuM87/README.md

 I'm a Web Developer
 -------------

-I began my journey in 2022, starting with HTML, CSS, and JavaScript.
-As I gained confidence, I dove into frontend frameworks like React.
-After building several projects with React, I ventured into creating more advanced features and interactions involving databases and external services, which led me to explore backend development with Node.js.
-Along the way, I learned about both relational and non-relational databases and how to interact with them by building my own APIs.
-Currently, I'm studying at the National Technological University (UTN), where I'm deepening my knowledge of the technologies I've mentioned, along with many new ones.
-Recently, I've been focusing on Python, exploring its potential in data processing and automation.
-I've also developed Python automation scripts for local businesses, helping them streamline repetitive tasks and generate reports
+I began my journey back in 2022, starting with **HTML**, **CSS**, and **JavaScript**.
+As I gained confidence, I dove into frontend frameworks like **React**.
+After building some frontend projects with React, I ventured into creating more advanced features and interactions involving databases and external services, which led me to explore backend development with **Node.js**.

+Along the way, I learned about both relational and non-relational databases such as **Mongo DB** or **MySQL** and how to interact with them by building my own APIs.
+Currently, I'm studying at the National Technological University (locally known in Argentina as **UTN**), where I'm deepening my knowledge of the technologies I've mentioned, along with many new ones.

+Recently, I've been practicing with **Python**, exploring its potential in data processing and automation.
+I've also developed some Python automation scripts for local businesses, helping them streamline repetitive tasks and generate reports.
+In addition, I´ve been exploring the backend API development with **Java** and **Spring**.

 * 🌍  I'm based in Buenos Aires, Argentina
 * ✉️  You can contact me at [facundo.mingorance@hotmail.com](mailto:facundo.mingorance@hotmail.com)